IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Ranger working for Moonflowers, investigated strange happenings in the Mirwood and got killed by Onkeioros.
 Moonflowers passed him onto Morgana
 **Isaiah Giltstern**: head of Giltstern trading firm
 - Appearance: mane of dirty gold hair, wide build.
 Gravelly, southern voice.
+- Totally unaware of Morgana's plot.
+Actually very anti war bc he would never get his debts back from Gandras, in addition to losing saltwood source
+	- Profess to not want a war bc it might cause difficulties in getting saltwood (Avizallo could just torch everything).
+Also bad for trade.
 - Wants this labor issue resolved so he can buy the saltwood
 - Pressuring Gandras Dol to repay his debts.
 Annoyed at Gandras' inability to suppress saltwood workers
 - Has worked politically with Macaw, Kingfisher to negotiate imports.
 Conflict w Gyrfalcon
-- Profess to not want a war bc it might cause difficulties in getting saltwood (Avizallo could just torch everything).
-Also bad for trade.
 - Residing on the moored Giltstern flagship
 **Reed**: firbolg.
 Leader of saltwood growers at La Varza, under Gandras
 - partnered with Gyrfalcon
 - Leading strike against Gandras, need to have blockaded the grove to prevent scabs
-- Thinks Shane is a cop, sellout, scab
+- Thinks Delaney is a cop, sellout, scab
 **Delaney**: human.
 Leader of saltwood growers at La Norza, under Gandras
 - intense rivalry with Reed, stoked by Gandras **Josef**: human.
 Old seagrass farmer who cares for Gyrfalcon's homestead when they're absent